 Turn off everything that isn’t essential to the process (browsers, phones, James Marshall Berry).
 Don’t got to your “happy place.”
 Instead, go next door to your happy place and commit a home-invasion burglary.
 Loot memories, confidences and anxieties.
 Then hang low; avoid your happy place until the heat’s gone because that’ll be the first place they’ll look for you.
 While in psychic hiding, kill the time by writing your confession ?
 1667 words at a time.
 When you’re done with each interval, go back to your happy place and pretend it never happened.
 Repeat daily for 30 days.

 Don’t “slaughter your darlings” ? for now.
 Apocryphally, this was one of Faulkner’s strategies for ridding his writing of precious notions that didn’t serve the text.
 It’s useful during rewrites but while you’re drafting, let your darlings proliferate until they crowd the page.
 Treat them like a beneficial bacteria.
 They’re your starter culture.
 You can kill them later.

-Don’t do research ? it’s a convenient way to pretend you’re working but really, you’re just touring the Internet.
+Don’t do research — it’s a convenient way to pretend you’re working but really, you’re just touring the Internet.
 Instead, use a “fake it and fix it later” approach.
 This is what I did with my resume.
-Worked fine ? here I am and they you are.
+Worked fine — here I am and there you are.
 See what I mean?

-Avoid schadenfreude ?
-There will be people who will privately delight in your struggle to write, who will secretly pray you fail in your quest because your success somehow diminishes theirs.
-Unless you’re writing a roman ? clef that specifically mocks that person, you are needlessly exposing yourself to sabotage.
+Avoid schadenfreude.
+There will be people who will privately delight in your struggle to write, who will secretly pray you to fail in your quest because your success somehow diminishes theirs.
+Unless you’re writing a roman á clef that specifically mocks that person, you are needlessly exposing yourself to sabotage.
 Avoid these people.
 Moreover, don’t be one of these people.
 You have permission to write them off.
-In fact, take 1667 words to do and you?ve made the day?s word count!
+In fact, take 1667 words to do and you’ve made the day’s word count!